 NOTE: The new postal code shapes will not be made available until the Production release.

-We have greatly improved the usability of the geo-library by including a search box along the top.
+We have greatly improved the usability of the Geopointe Shape Library by including a search box along the top.
 It's amazing what a simple search box can do.

 Start by searching for exact what you are looking for (maybe a specific postal code) or search for a parent shape.
 In the example below, we are trying to find all of the zip codes in Oregon.
 Typing Oregon in the search box found the State.